snewcomer/rfcs/text/deprecate-store-methods.md

 }
 ```

+**Alternatives**

+- normalization followed by `store.push`

+## Problems

-Similar to `store.normalize`, this necessarily requires a serializer with a `normalizeResponse` hook where your intimate knowledge of the undocumented format will be converted into a compliant format.
-It should be said that there is no scenario where `EmberData` can infer how to deserialize your data.
+`store.normalize` && `store.pushPayload` necessarily requires a serializer where your intimate knowledge of the undocumented format will be converted into a compliant format.
+It should be said that there is no scenario where EmberData can infer how to deserialize your data.

-Effectively, `EmberData` is providing an abstraction that leads to a few problems.
+Effectively, EmberData is providing an abstraction that leads to a few problems.

-1. As noted above, the `Store` should be unaware of `Network` concerns as `EmberData` moves to modernize it's codebase.
-Having clear and directional responsibilities for managing your data is preferred to stitching together obligations of various components of `EmberData`.
+1. As noted above, the `Store` should be unaware of `Network` concerns as EmberData moves to modernize it's codebase.
+Having clear and directional responsibilities for managing your data is preferred to stitching together obligations of various components of EmberData.
 2. Although abstractions provide ease of use, they also can reduce understandability on the part of the user.
 Public APIs already exist to acheive the same level of functionality.
 3. More framework code necessarily increases the amount of bugs.
-Simplifying and continuing work to reorganize and modularize the `EmberData` codebase will help reduce future bugs.
+Simplifying and continuing work to reorganize and modularize the EmberData codebase will help reduce future bugs.

-**Alternatives**

-- normalization followed by `store.push`

 ### Implementation